 So they don’t fizzle out before they get going, be sure the wood chunks are really smoking before reducing the heat under them, shutting off the other burners, and placing the brisket on the grill.

 So the connective tissues in the pastrami break down, tightly wrap it with foil to trap steam inside the pan.
 But, first cover the pastrami with a layer of parchment paper.
-This is to protect it from a chemical reaction known as “lasagna cell” that can me
+This is to protect it from a chemical reaction known as “lasagna cell” that can melt the foil.

 % Daily Value*